What is Kulanu?

 Apply to Kulanu Now

 We welcome applications from synagogue professionals, clergy, or lay leaders with the support of their congregations.
-Applications are due June 30, 2024.
+Application submission deadline for joining Kulanu for the 2024-25/5785 program year has been extended to December 31, 2024.

 ADL's Kulanu: Synagogues In Action Against Antisemitism